w3f/polkadot-wiki/docs/general/dashboards/staking-dashboard.md

     ![dashboard-permissionlessPoolClaims](../../assets/dashboard-permissionlessPoolClaims.png)

     !!!info
-        For more information about how-to update your claim permissions with the staking dashboard see [this support article](../../learn/how-to/claim-pool-rewards.md#permissionless-claiming).
+        For more information about how-to update your claim permissions with the staking dashboard see [this article](../../learn/how-to/claim-pool-rewards.md#permissionless-claiming).

     - Leave the pool and unbond all the funds in the pool.